Plenglin/collision-zone/README.md

 - Tell the main server about how cool some players are
 - Expose a ridiculously basic REST API only consisting of only GETs to tell the main server about basic information
+- Alert the devs when it crashes via push notification!